Zulfiqar Ali Bukhari: Career

 In 1939, Bukhari, as a Station Director of AIR (Akashvani (radio broadcaster)) Delhi station, got transferred to Bombay (now Mumbai) station of AIR.

 Z. A. Bukhari helped the Bombay radio station make a lot of improvements.
 There were many people at Bombay radio station he helped like the film playback singers, G. M. Durrani, Suraiya.
 Durrani called Zulfiqar Ali Bukhari his 'Ustad' (teacher) to show him respect.

 After the Partition of India and creation of Pakistan, he was made the first director-general of Radio Pakistan (Pakistan Broadcasting Corporation) (then known as Pakistan Broadcasting Service on 14 August 1947, when Pakistan emerged on the world map as a new country).
 The most important thing is that the independence of Pakistan was announced through Radio Pakistan on 13 August 1947 at 11:59 pm.
 Zulfiqar Ali Bukhari retired from the radio in 1959.

 After General Ayub Khan came to power in October 1958, he came to the broadcasting house of Radio Pakistan for his first address to the nation, somehow the director-general Z. A. Bukhari, unknowingly offended him.
-Right away, Ayub Khan showed his dislike for Z. A. Bukhari and he was soon sent into forced early retirement in 1959.
+Right away, Ayub Khan showed his dislike for Z. A. Bukhari, who was soon sent into forced early retirement in 1959.

 In 1967, he served as the first general manager of PTV-Karachi Center (Pakistan Television Corporation) as it started broadcasting in the city of Karachi.